-Did you know the law now says that from 2013 all young people will have to stay on in education, training or employment with training until they are 17 years old?
-And from 2015 you will need to stay on until you are 18 years old.
+Did you know the law now says that from September 2015 all young people will have to stay on in education, training or employment with training until they are 18 years old?
+So if you are about to finish Year 12 this applies to you.

 These changes will open up a lot of new opportunities for you and will help ensure that you gain the right skills and experience for your future.

 There are 3 main things you can choose between:

 • Continuing to study under the Study Programme — either A Levels or equivalent, or a mixed programme which could include some form of workplace experience